mina-john-emil/3-tier-app/README(OPENSHIFT).md

-$$\color{red}{Local Image Registry}$$
+🏗️ Local Image Registry Setup (OpenShift)
+This section guides you through setting up the ImageStreams and BuildConfigs required to build and host your container images directly within the OpenShift cluster.

-**1) Create the Secret **
+1. Create the GitHub Secret
+First, create a secret to allow OpenShift to pull your private source code from GitHub.

+Bash
+# Create the secret
-oc create secret generic github-token-secret --from-literal=password=<<ask me for token>> --type=kubernetes.io/basic-auth oc annotate secret github-token-secret 'build.openshift.io/source-secret-match-uri-1=https://github.com/mina-john-emil/*'
+oc create secret generic github-token-secret \

-2) The Build Configs
+  --from-literal=password=<<YOUR_GITHUB_TOKEN>> \
+  --type=kubernetes.io/basic-auth

+# Annotate the secret to match your repository URI
+oc annotate secret github-token-secret \
+  'build.openshift.io/source-secret-match-uri-1=https://github.com/mina-john-emil/*'
+2. Configure Build Resources
-Create a file named all-builds.yaml and paste this.
-It handles all three parts of your app at once.
+Create a file named all-builds.yaml.
+This manifest defines the ImageStreams (where images are stored) and BuildConfigs (how images are built) for all three tiers of the application.

+all-builds.yaml
+YAML
 apiVersion: v1
 kind: List
 items: